The french traditional knife our grandfather used to carry is part of our history.

 When the plant was cut, the sticky sap would run down the knife.

-So that the hand wouldn't slip off the handle, it was decorated with 10 rosette-like studs, which are not always found on the knives today.
+So that the hand wouldn't slip off the handle, it was decorated with 10 rosette-like studs, which are not always found on the today's knives.

 It is a contemporary knife.